Cost of LivingUpdated March 2026

 LowNational avg: $2,000High

 Pocatello is a market where timing and local connections matter almost as much as budget.
 The housing landscape here features a buyer-friendly market where your down payment goes further than in most US cities.
-The local workforce for rent prices reflects a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+The local workforce for rent prices reflects a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 And the western climate shapes demand in predictable ways: wildfire smoke, drought restrictions, and earthquake risk create insurance headaches unique to western metros.

 What Matters Most